0000 The Planning Process

 - The planning register will also tell you if something being erected has gained planning approval.

-There is a Quick Reference Guide to use of the Council's new Planning Register.
+There is a Quick Reference Guide accompanying the Council's new Planning Register.

 Access to The Planning Committee